 All winners will receive cash prizes: $1000 for feature-length films and $500 for short and student categories.
-Other prizes may also be awarded.
+Other prizes may also be awarded for Music Videos.

 Filmmakers with films that were produced, directed or written by residents in San Luis Obispo, Santa Barbara or Monterey counties are invited to submit their films for a discounted entry fee, for possible screening in the Central Coast Filmmakers Showcase.
 The same film cannot be entered in the George Sidney Independent Film Competition however.
 A separate set of jurists will choose a selection of films to be screened as “local” films.
 If the “local” film is entered in the George Sidney Independent Film Competition it will be judged by the SLO Film Fest Programming Committee along with all other entries from around the world.
 If a film is entered in the wrong category, it will be disqualified.

 SLO Film Fest Alumni filmmakers are invited to submit a new film with a fee waiver.

 Submission fees are non-refundable and will not be refunded if a film is not selected.